zenml-io/zenml/docs/book/user-guide/starter-guide/create-an-ml-pipeline.md

 * **`@pipeline`** defines a function as a pipeline and within this function, the steps are called and their outputs are routed
 {% endhint %}

-Copy this code into a file `run.py` and run it.
+Copy this code into a new file and name it `run.py`.
+Then run it with your command line:

 {% code overflow="wrap" %}
 ```bash